Connect remote to raspberry pi

 Secure Shell (SSH)

-To set up SSH on your Raspberry Pi, first ensure it is empowered.
-On fresher renditions of Raspbian, SSH ought to as of now be empowered out of the case.
-To twofold check, open a terminal window on your Pi and type “sudo raspi-config”.
-Navigate to “Interfacing Options” then “SSH” and select “Yes” to enable it.
+To enable SSH on your Raspberry Pi, first make sure it is powered on.
+On newer versions of Raspbian, SSH should already be enabled by default.
+To verify this, open a terminal window on your Pi and type “sudo raspi-config”.
+Navigate to “Interfacing Options” and then “SSH”, and select “Yes” to enable it if it’s not already enabled.

 Now on the computer you want to access your Pi from, open a terminal window and type: